MrDham/OpenTheremin_V4_with_MIDI/README.md

    //Serial.begin(31250); // Baudrate for real midi.
 Use din connection https://www.arduino.cc/en/Tutorial/Midi or HIDUINO https://github.com/ddiakopoulos/hiduino

+   NOTE: If you look carefully at the schematic, you may notice that the serial controler can no more be reprogramed into a MIDI controler.
+Anyway, I kept the reference to HIDUINO here, just in case that some users want to add some additional material to make a real MIDI USB interface.

 4. Selecting the correct usb port on Tools -> Serial Port
 5. Select the correct arduino board from Tools -> Board